VulNyx/book/index.md

 Hello, **Hacker**!
 Welcome to the **NYX Blog**!
 This **Cybersecurity** blog has been created by the **[Vulnyx](https://vulnyx.com)** team.
-Here you will find a well-organized and visually appealing collection of methodologies for penetration testing and **red team operations**.
+Here you will find a well-organized and visually appealing collection of methodologies for **Penetration Testing** and **Red Team Operations**.
-Our goal is to provide you with a well-structured guide, to improve your skills and face new challenges in **offensive security**.
+Our goal is to provide you with a well-structured guide, to improve your skills and face new challenges in **Offensive Security**.

 ---